lgboim/SelfAI/README.md

 # DQN Agent

-A Deep Q-Network (DQN) agent implementation that learns to interact with its environment using reinforcement learning.
+A Deep Q-Network (DQN) agent implementation that learns to interact with a text-based environment using reinforcement learning.
 Built with PyTorch, this project aims to provide an easy-to-use DQN agent that can be customized and extended for various use cases.
 We'd love experienced developers to contribute and help improve this initial experience!

 ## Features